 Many companies will also try to rely on filing a bond claim only to learn that the bond is no longer valid, or the bond amount only covers a fraction of the balance.
 Many suppliers then believe litigation is their only other option but are reluctant to file because that may create issues upline in the contract between the developer and the contractor, which will delay payment even further to the point the debt should not also be considered on the books.
 Companies that are typically successful in this industry understand that communication and negotiation is a much more effective solution.
 Instead of focusing on growth and expansion, many companies waste resources trying to do this internally.
 This often yields to low collection rates and delayed recovery times.
 Utilizing a third party debt collection agency that specializes in recovering these types of debts is vital to successful collections.

 If you are a building supplier that is currently faced with the problem of collecting on a delinquent debt, contact our office to speak with a specialist to discuss your collection needs.
-Unlike other companies that will simply provide a standard quotation and a slick sales pitch, our intake specialist will consult with you to better understand the challenges that you are facing and devise a plan and pricing option that will serve your needs.
+Unlike other companies that will simply provide a standard quotation and a slick sales pitch, our intake specialists will consult with you to better understand the challenges that you are facing and devise a plan and pricing option that will serve your needs.
 Your focus should be on the development and growth of your business.
-The building supplies sector is highly competitive, and allowing our expertise to aid you in the recovery of your past due accounts will not only increase recovery rates but provide you time to devote to your business.
+The building materials sector is highly competitive and allowing our expertise to aid you in the recovery of your past due accounts will not only increase recovery rates, but provide you with more time to devote to your business.